nm19000/AccuracyBounds/README.md

 The following functions can be activated or deactivated :

-- metrics_opensrtest checks the consistency of the predictions with the results shown by opensr-test in https://github.com/ESAOpenSR/opensr-test
+- metrics_opensrtest checks the consistency of the predictions with the results shown by [opensr-test](https://github.com/ESAOpenSR/opensr-test)

 - compute_LB_dists computes distances for the loss and the Kernelsize terms and stores them.

-- get_LB_loss_points displays the half Kernesize lower bound and the Loss terms
+- get_LB_loss_points displays the half Kernesize lower bound and the Loss terms.